dlsc-software-consulting-gmbh/GemsFX/README.md

 <span id="power-pane"></span>

-The PowerPane is a versatile container that amalgamates specialized panes such as the InfoCenterPane, DialogPane, DrawerStackPane, and HiddenSidesPane.
+The PowerPane is a versatile container that combines specialized panes such as the InfoCenterPane, DialogPane, DrawerStackPane, and HiddenSidesPane.
 It serves as an ideal foundation for crafting feature-rich client applications.

 ![PowerPane](gemsfx/docs/power-pane.png)